Health Assessment

 WOMEN, INFANTS & CHILDREN

 WIC is a federally funded program administered by the U.S. Department of Agriculture that has been in existence for 50 years.
-In South Carolina, WIC is managed by the SC Department of Health and Environmental Control.
+In South Carolina, WIC is managed by the SC Department of Public Health.
 WIC participants utilize an eWIC card to purchase healthy foods, such as grains, protein, fruits and vegetables.
 The eWIC card works in conjunction with a mobile app that lets them scan a UPC code while shopping to see if the item is approved.
 They can also use their eWIC cards for self-checkout at Walmart and Kroger.
 In addition, WIC is developing technologies to better assist participants.
 TeleWIC is a mobile friendly, telehealth service that will provide WIC participants with enhanced access to nutrition care, breastfeeding education, and support.
 WIC is also creating an online portal to allow participants to enter information and upload documents during the application process.
 And WIC has implemented the WIC Developmental Monitoring Project utilizing milestones set forth by the Centers for Disease Control and Prevention.

 Learn More: